-There is progressive increase in the finer particles and trace elements towards the central part of the sediments from the northern part in the valley (Gurung et al. 1997).
-Therefore, higher arsenic concentration is associated with the fine grained sediments in the central groundwater district.
+The variations of elemental concentration are mainly clay-controlled in both the margin and central parts.
+There is progressive increase in the finer particles and trace elements towards the central part of the sediments from the northern part in the valley. ^[21] Therefore, higher arsenic concentration is associated with the fine grained sediments in the central groundwater district.
 Moreover, larger particles in sediments have less surface area available for metal hydroxide coatings to form and adsorb arsenic.
-Less adsorbed arsenic yields a smaller amount of aqueous arsenic in equilibrium with adsorbed arsenic and results in less potential for mobilization of arsenic at concentrations of concern via reductive mobilization mechanisms (Erickson & Barnes, 2005).
-Additionally, the difference in the levels of arsenic in central and northern groundwater district might be due to the fact that the central ground water district is considered as poorly recharging due to the presence of a thick black clay layer whereas the northern groundwater district is regarded as the major recharge area in the valley (JICA, 1990).
-Arsenic concentrations in the Kathmandu Valley groundwaters show a large range in deep groundwater, although some of groundwater sources investigated were found to be in elevated levels in some parts of the valley could be due to the nature of the sediments there.
-The high degree of spatial variability in groundwater chemistry over short distances and vertical variations in groundwater chemistry observed suggests that groundwater movement has been restricted and the groundwaters are poorly mixed (Smedley et al. 2002).
+Less adsorbed arsenic yields a smaller amount of aqueous arsenic in equilibrium with adsorbed arsenic and results in less potential for mobilization of arsenic at concentrations of concern via reductive mobilization mechanisms.^[24] Additionally, the difference in the levels of arsenic in central and northern groundwater district might be due to the fact that the central ground water district is considered as poorly recharging due to the presence of a thick black clay layer whereas the northern groundwater district is regarded as the major recharge area in the valley. ^[17] Arsenic concentrations in the Kathmandu Valley groundwaters show a large range in deep groundwater, although some of groundwater sources investigated were found to be in elevated levels in some parts of the valley could be due to the nature of the sediments there.
+The high degree of spatial variability in groundwater chemistry over short distances and vertical variations in groundwater chemistry observed suggests that groundwater movement has been restricted and the groundwaters are poorly mixed. ^[25]

-Fig. 3.
-Spatial distribution: (a) arsenic and (b) ORP in deep groundwater in post-monsoon b arsenic release (Gurung et al. 1997).
-Arsenic mobilization is high in the reducing conditions (Carbonell-Barrachina, 1999; Smedley & Kinniburgh, 2002; McArthur et al. 2004).
-Microorganisms are responsible for catalyzing the oxidation of organic matter coupled to variety of electron acceptors just as microorganisms do in the surface sediments but at much slower rates (Lovley & Chapelle, 1995), which could also lead to favorable environment for arsenic release.
-The higher concentration of arsenic under reduced groundwater environment may be due to Fe/Mn oxides and direct reduction of As(V) into As(III).
-After an initial increase, arsenic concentration often decreases again as a function of time below water table due to sulfide precipitation, whereas it increases with increasing sulfate concentrations above water table (Du Laing et al. 2009).
-Under moderately reduced environment (0-100 mV).
-As solubility seemed to be controlled by the dissolution of iron oxyhydroxides; however, at highly reduced condition, e.g., at -250 mV, As chemistry is dominated by the formation of insoluble sulfides FeAsS, AsS, As2S3 (Carbonell-Barrachina, 1999).
-Therefore, in the very deeper groundwater of Kathmandu Valley probably >300m, the arsenic solubility perhaps limited by the formation of insoluble arsenic sulfide minerals.
+Fig. 2: Spatial distribution: (a) arsenic, (b) ORP and (c) EC in deep groundwater

+Arsenic concentrations in the sediments of Kathmandu Valley averaged 8 mg/kg (ranging 3-25 mg/kg) similar to the general level seen in modern unconsolidated sediments, typically 5-10 mg/kg.
+[21, 26] The widespread lacustrine clay of the Kathmandu Valley could have greater potentiality for arsenic release.[21]
+Arsenic mobilization is high in the reducing conditions.
+[27, ^{26, 28]} Microorganisms are responsible for catalyzing the oxidation of organic matter coupled to variety of electron acceptors just as microorganisms do in the surface sediments but at much slower rates ^[29] which could also lead to favorable environment for arsenic release.
+The higher concentration of arsenic under reduced groundwater environment may be due to Fe/ Mn oxides and direct reduction of As(V) into As(III).
+After an initial increase, arsenic concentration often decreases again as a function of time below water table due to sulfide precipitation, whereas it increases with increasing sulfate concentrations above water table. ^[30] Under moderately reduced environment (0-100 mV), arsenic solubility seemed to be controlled by the dissolution of iron oxyhydroxides; however, at highly reduced condition, e.g., at -250 mV, arsenic chemistry is dominated by the formation of insoluble sulfides FeAsS, AsS, As2S3.^[27] Therefore, in the very deeper groundwater of Kathmandu Valley probably >300m, the arsenic solubility perhaps limited by the formation of insoluble arsenic sulfide minerals.
 Therefore, it is suggested for more studies of change in redox gradient and change in the arsenic concentration in the groundwater of Kathmandu Valley.